json420/dbase32/README.txt

 No idea why this didn't dawn on me much earlier, but better late than never, I guess.
-There is a serious design problem with how we currently base32-encode the file IDs, and this is something that we must fix before we bless the final version one hashing protocol.
+There is a serious design problem with how we currently base32-encode IDs, and this is something that we must fix before we bless the final version one hashing protocol.

 Standard RFC-3548 base32 encoding has an unfortunate property in that the sort order of the encoded data is different than the binary data, for example: